 The first and the most important reason to use CDN is that it increases the speed of your website while decreasing the latency too.
 As the data is cached on the edge servers and the requests are directed to the closest node, the CDN will send the data on the most shortest route which will definitely speed up the process.
 This reduces latency and packet loss, allowing the website to load faster thus making it more user friendly.

 When your content is delivered by CDN, all your assets are dynamically distributed over multiple servers.
 So, if however there is any fault or an issue with one of the hardware node, it won’t destroy the entire system.
 If however you are faced with an attack, the distributed nature of the content will neutralize the effect and keep your availability at 100%.
-CDN’s also allow you to implement SSL certs, just like you would with your web host, ensuring encryption between both the edge server and your origin server.
+CDN’s also allow you to implement SSL certs, being one of the prominent reasons to use CDN, just like you would with your web host, ensuring encryption between both the edge server and your origin server.

 Scalability is another huge benefit as offloading traffic to a CDN will make it easier to manage traffic spikes and scale up or down within a short amount of time.
 This will result in less load on your server.
 Thus giving your content large number of servers for delivery will ultimately result in much better handling of unexpected incoming traffic.